Software architecture for Opening Reproducible Research¶

 They are sources of metadata during ERC creation when the information in the fetched content is used to query registries for additional information which can be offered to the user.

 Software repositories are a source and a sink for software at different abstraction levels.
-They are a source for software artifacts or packages, such as system packages in install a library or language-specific extension packages.
-They are a sink for executable images of software, which comprise a number of software artifacts, for a specific ERC instance.
+They are a source for software dependencies, such as system packages for installing a library.
+They are a sink for executable images, which comprise a number of software artifacts and their dependencies, for a specific ERC instance.

 Publication platforms can be roughly divided into two groups.
-They can be specific journals hosted independently, such as JStatSoft, or be a larger platform provided by a publisher to multiple journals, such as ScienceDirect, MDPI, SpringerLink, or PLOS.
+They can be either specific journals hosted independently, such as JStatSoft or JOSS, or a larger platform provided by a publisher to multiple journals, such as ScienceDirect, MDPI, SpringerLink, or PLOS.
 To some extend, pre-print servers, for example OSF or arXiv.org, can also fall into the latter category.

-Integration with the reproducibility service can happen via plug-ins to open platforms, e.g. OJS, or by bespoke extensions based on the service's public API.
+Integration with the reproducibility service can happen via plug-ins to generic software, e.g. OJS, or by bespoke extensions.
+Integrations are based on the service's public API.

-The reproducibility service uses ORCID to authenticate users and retrieve user and works metadata.
+The reproducibility service uses ORCID to authenticate users and retrieve user metadata.

 Internally, the user's public